Validate Subnets on AWS

 A virtual network must be created before deploying a cloudSwXtch EC2 instance.

 In this section, users will learn how to validate whether a subnet exists to be used as both the control and the data plane for their virtual network.
 This is in preparation for cloudSwXtch installation on AWS.
-We will also walk through an alternative method of using 2 subnets, separating the control and data plane.
+We will also walk through an alternative configuration, using 2 subnets, separating the control and data plane.

-Method #1: Single-subnet
+Configuration #1: Single-subnet

 Typically, when deploying a VPC, a user will automatically create a subnet.
 During the main installation process, this subnet can be used for both control and data plane communications.
-This is the preferred method and will be used by a majority of users.
+This is the preferred setup and will be used by a majority of users.
 Before installing cloudSwXtch, users should validate that the control subnet exists.

 To validate:

 1. Navigate to the VPC Console in AWS.
-In the example below, the user entered VPC in search field to find it under Services.
+In the example below, the user entered VPC in the search field to find it under Services.
 AWS_Search_VPC

 2. Select "Subnets" under the Virtual Private Cloud tab or under Resources by Region in the VPC Dashboard.
 AWS_Subnet_selection

-Method #2: Two Subnets
+Configuration #2: Two Subnets

 Alternatively, a user may decide that they want to have two separate subnets for their cloudSwXtch: one for the control plane and another for data.
 In addition, the same subnets must be used for the xNIC installations.
-This method is recommended for individuals who want higher performance.
+This configuration is recommended for individuals who want higher performance.

 To accomplish this: